-Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth compa period for complying with an Exchange Act. any, indicate by check mark if the registrant h y new or revised financial accounting standa as elected not to use the extended transition rds provided pursuant to Section 13(a) of the section 13(b) and the section 13(b) and the section 13(b) are set of the section 13(b) and the section 13(b) are set of the section 13(b) and the section 13(b) are set of the section 13(b) are section 13(b) are sec n he □ Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+Large accelerated filer oxdot Accelerated filer oxdot

+Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\operatorname{Yes}\square\operatorname{No}\boxtimes$ The aggregate market value of the voting and non-voting Common stock held by non-affiliates of the Registrant as of June 30, 2021 was approximately \$4.8 billion.
-The number of shares outstar nding of the Registrant's Common stock as o f January 31, 2022: Class Number of shares Common stock, par value \$1 per share 38,440, 236
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

+The aggregate market value of the voting and non-voting Common stock held by non-affiliates of the Registrant as of June 30, 2022 was approximately \$4.5 billion.

+The number of shares outstanding of the Registrant's Common stock as of January 31, 2023:

+Class

+Number of shares

+Common stock, par value \$1 per share